 The seller can send an invoice to the Dolibarr foundation, to received payments of its purchased module/products, 1 month after the purchase (this laps of time is used to cancel the payment at the buyer request).
-The seller will receive 80% of gains made by the foundation and it total amount is more or equals to 50 euros.
+The seller will receive 80% of gains made by the foundation.

 The seller must provide into product description, all mandatory information, this means at least:

 * name of author and licence.

 * one photo (one required, but several recommanded)

 * if help support is available or not, if yes, how.
 If no support is provided, this must appears.